How can you create your own fitness app? And does it really make sense? Spoiler: Yes!

 - Select a segment of people who showed the most interest in your idea: they are your early adopters

 At this stage, you should have two major findings from the previous stage:

-- You should know weaknesses of competitive fitness apps (via reading negative reviews, interviewing users)
+- Know the weaknesses of competitive fitness apps (via reading negative reviews, interviewing users)

-- You should know pressing needs of your early adopters (they usually eagerly share their views on the future app)
+- Know the pressing needs of your early adopters (they usually eagerly share their views on the future app)

 After this, you can outline one or several features that will make your fitness app unique.

 It is helpful to define your USP using a formula X for Y substitute.
 This formula helps inform future users and investors about the place your app takes in the niche.

 For example, you like the concept of the FitBit app, but want to make it better or more specific.
 Therefore, you can create an app targeted toward a narrower group.
 This was the case of FitOn, whose USP may be described as:

 FitOn is FitBit with celebrity coaches.

 Yoga Studio is like Dr. Muscle for yoga.